simpleweb/whitelabel-examples/README.md

 ### [yourTube](https://github.com/simpleweb/yourtube-starter)

-A basic decentralised video platform build on top of the the whitelabel protocol.
+A basic decentralised video platform build on top of the whitelabel protocol.